Northern Mariana Islands: Spanish possession

 The Portuguese navigator Ferdinand Magellan, sailing under the Spanish flag, arrived in 1521.
 He and his crew were the first Europeans to arrive in the Mariana Islands.
 He landed on Guam, the southernmost island of the Marianas, and claimed the archipelago for Spain.
 The Spanish ships were met offshore by the native Chamorros, who delivered refreshments and then helped themselves to a small boat belonging to Magellan's fleet.
-This led to a cultural clash: in Chamorro tradition, little property was private and taking something one needed, such as a boat for fishing, did not count as stealing.
+This led to a cultural clash: in Chamorro tradition, little property was private, and taking something one needed, such as a boat for fishing, did not count as stealing.
 The Spanish did not understand this custom and fought the Chamorros until the boat was recovered.
 Three days after he had been welcomed on his arrival, Magellan fled the archipelago.
 Spain regarded the islands as annexed and later made them part of the Spanish East Indies in 1565.
 In 1734, the Spanish built a royal palace, the Plaza de España, in Guam for the governor of the islands.
 The palace was largely destroyed during World War II, but portions of it remain.

-Guam operated as an important stopover between the Philippines and Mexico for Manila galleon carrying trading between Spanish colonies.
+Guam operated as an important stopover between the Philippines and Mexico for the Manila galleon, which carried trading between Spanish colonies.

-In 1668, Father Diego Luis de San Vitores renamed the islands Las Marianas in honor of his patroness the Spanish regent Mariana of Austria (1634–1696), widow of Felipe IV (reigned 1621–1665).
+In 1668, Father Diego Luis de San Vitores renamed the islands Las Marianas in honor of his patroness, the Spanish regent Mariana of Austria (1634–1696), widow of Felipe IV (reigned 1621–1665).

 Most of the islands' native population (90–95%) died from European diseases carried by the Spaniards or married non-Chamorro settlers under Spanish rule.
-New settlers, primarily from the Philippines and the Caroline Islands, were brought to repopulate the islands.
+New settlers from the Philippines and the Caroline Islands were brought to repopulate the islands.
 The Chamorro population gradually recovered, and Chamorro, Filipino, and Refaluwasch languages and other ethnic groups remain in the Marianas.

 During the 17th century, Spanish colonists forcibly moved the Chamorros to Guam, to encourage assimilation and conversion to Roman Catholicism.
 By the time they were allowed to return to the Northern Marianas, many Carolinians from present-day eastern Yap State and western Chuuk State had settled in the Marianas.
 Both languages, as well as English, are now official in the commonwealth.

+In 1720 the Spanish moved the remaining islanders, whose population had been decimated by diseases, from the Marianas to Guam.
+By 1741, there were about 5000 remaining Chamorros.